DialogueConsulting/emojiboard/README.md

 <link href="css/emojiboard.css" rel="stylesheet">
 ```

-And before closing &lte;body&gte; add the two JS files – one is the list of Emoji and the other is the function itself (including jMinEmoji):
+And before closing &lt;body&gt; add the two JS files – one is the list of Emoji and the other is the function itself (including jMinEmoji):
 ```
 <!-- don't forget jQuery -->
 <script src="//cdnjs.cloudflare.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>